Arcules Scales AI-driven Video Surveillance and Analytics Platform with SingleStore to Support Thousands of Global Users

 Consumer-grade security systems made the leap from analog to cloud-enabled relatively quickly, but enterprise-grade technology lagged behind.
 These organizations found themselves wasting time on applying software updates, maintaining remote access, worrying about risk, and ripping out cameras when it switched systems.

-Arcules, owned by the Canon Group, has as its primary goal to make the world a safer place.
-Arcules got its start in an incubator program in 2013.
+Arcules has as its primary goal to make the world a safer place.
 This diverse and passionate team of security and cloud experts shared a desire to create the world’s most user-friendly, affordable, and flexible security surveillance system and insights solution.

-The platform Arcules developed offers an intuitive, cloud-native solution that unifies and makes sense of the data from video surveillance systems for security and beyond.
+The platform Arcules developed offers an intuitive, cloud-native solution that uses AI to unify and make sense of the data from video surveillance systems for security and beyond.
 The Arcules platform is device-agnostic, with a plug-and-play experience that uses a small edge hardware appliance to autodiscover and connect supported devices like IoT cameras, sensors, and access control panels to the platform.
 Users can view all their remote sites in one interface through the web interface or native Android and iOS mobile apps, making it ideal for multi-site distributed services including franchises such as WeWork.

 Arcules views its cloud platform as not only the future of security video, but also an all-inclusive analytics tool offering meaningful operational insights using the data from cameras, sensors, door controllers, and other devices.